Red Eye (2005 American film): Critical response

 USA Today film critic Claudia Puig said the film is "fun to watch because of the strong performances".
-She praised McAdams for blending "vulnerability and courage" to her performance and called Murphy "menacing".
+She praised McAdams for blending "vulnerability and courage" into her performance and called Murphy "menacing".
 While she mentioned that the film is "tense, smart, and nerve-wracking" and "entertaining and scary" on the first hour, she criticizes the film for going "downhill" and becoming a "by-the-book action flick".

 Variety's Robert Koehler stated that "Red Eye relies on hoodwinking an audience with its tension, so that the sheer illogic of the conspiracy plot can slip by without detection" but complimented McAdams for finding "new and interesting ways of silently projecting fear".

 Wesley Morris of The Boston Globe felt the film was like a "poor cousin of an episode of 24.
 Call it 12."

-In October 2006, the film ranked 25th in the 30 Even Scarier Movie Moments, a follow up to Bravo's The 100 Scariest Movie Moments which was aired in October 2004.
+In October 2006, the film ranked 25th in the 30 Even Scarier Movie Moments, a follow-up to Bravo's The 100 Scariest Movie Moments, which was aired in October 2004.

+In 2021, Cillian Murphy said, "I remember when I saw it, [I] was like 'Oh, that's kind of a schlocky B movie.
+Rachel McAdams is excellent in it.'
+But I didn't think I gave a very nuanced performance in it.
+But, listen, if people love the movie then that's great.
+I'm pleased with that."
+In 2024, he recalled that Red Eye is not among his favorites: "I love Rachel McAdams and we had fun making it but I don't think it's a good movie.
+It's a good B movie."